Transaction Retry Architecture With Retry Coordinator

 Retry queries are filtered by cluster name in addition to token range and region.

-Multi-Region Single-Cluster Deployment
+- Multi-Region Single-Cluster

-Multi-Region Multi-Virtual-Cluster Deployment
+- Multi-Region Multi-Virtual-Cluster

 Transaction Ownership Across Virtual Clusters